marsctx/Azure-ELK-Deployment/README.md

 Using Network Security Groups further limited acccess to the web application by restricting accessability to TCP network traffic only from the localhost IP.

-A summary of the access policies can be found in the table below.
+A summary of the access policies can be found in the table below:

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|